Demystifying SEO for Higher Education: Tips for Colleges and Universities

 It’s one thing to implement an SEO plan, but it’s another to know whether you’re doing it right.
 This is where digital tools can help you measure the effectiveness of your SEO for higher education campaigns.

 Google Analytics is a free measurement tool to help you analyze data so that you can see a complete picture of your website’s health and performance.
-Start by integrating Google Analytics with your website—preferably before you being any major redesign.
+Start by integrating Google Analytics with your website—preferably before you begin any major redesign.
 This will give you baseline information on your site performance before and after a significant change.
-Google Analytics can be downloaded into reports so that you can dig deep into your website’s performance.
+Google Analytics can be downloaded into reports to dig deep into your website’s performance.

 Google Search Console is another tool that can help you measure your site’s search traffic and performance.
 You can see which questions prospective students use to find your website, and you can submit sitemaps and individual website addresses for crawling.
 Google Search Console also has an inspection tool that provides detailed reports about crawl and index information for your pages.